maxrosenb/ilovecloudflare/README.md

 ### 1. Changing copy/URLs

-Modified some text and redirection url.
+Modified some text and the redirection url.

 ### 2. Persisting variants